Aditdoshi1/Snake-Game/README.md

 Finally, the [Run] section specifies the executable file to be launched after installation.

+[Compile] this section to create an installation window.
+[Run] to install the software.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.